 Just in case a thief does manage to steal your wallet, do keep some color copies of your ID and travel documents in your main luggage.
 Until you can sort things out with your embassy, it helps to be able to identify yourself so you can start to get the stolen cards invalidated, get your ID back, get back home and so on.

 Warning Signs that Something Is Wrong When You’re Travelling

 Besides having your valuables stolen, which is noticeable right away, there are other warning signs that something may be wrong.
 To make sure you don’t miss them, keep a close watch on your bank accounts and transaction reports.
 You can do so via the secure banking app, at the end of each day.
 If you notice any payment you don’t recognize, alert your bank immediately.
 As a bonus, this practice will also help you keep a closer watch on your spending.
 If you’re anything like me when traveling, you probably need it.
 The same goes for any suspicious activity related to your main online accounts.
 If you suddenly can’t log in to your email or social accounts, something is wrong.
 Here’s how to recover your accounts, and make sure you protect them better with two-factor authentication next time.

 Final Safety Advice for Travelers

-I hope the extensive list of advice above doesn’t seem overwhelming.
+I hope the extensive list of the advice above doesn’t seem overwhelming.
 Once you get used to applying these safety measures, they will become close to second nature.
 Hopefully, it won’t feel like a burden then, and as the saying goes, it’s better safe than sorry.
-Did you have any bad experience when traveling?
+Did you have any bad experiences when traveling?
 Is there any other advice not included above which you’d like to add?
 Leave a comment below and I’ll answer you asap.